kevinsmia1939/PySimpleCV/README.md

 License: GPLv3

 Future plans.
-* Better peak detection and selection
 * More file format support, if you have example files of other format, create new issue to add support.
 * More flexible state recognition (C_CC, D_CC, R, etc)
 * Export plot with custom dpi
+* Plot EIS data, calculate parameters, and display circuit.

 The file PySimpleCV/PySimpleCV contain the main code responsible to produce GUI.
 PySimpleCV/PySimpleCV_main_func.py contain mathematical function for calculation.